Financial planning tools and services to put you on the path to the future you want

 Knowing how much money you can safely withdraw each year in retirement is hugely important.
 Here are a few additional resources:

-However, it is only one aspect of retirement planning and is more or less important depending on the reality of so many other personal finance details.
+However, withdrawals are only one aspect of retirement planning and your strategy is more (or less) important depending on the reality of so many other personal finance details.
 Before withdrawing funds for retirement, you will want to create a completely comprehensive plan:

 You probably have significant retirement income from Social Security.
 The trick is to calculate out how much more you might be spending every month and figuring out a reliable income plan for that difference.